shacharm2/CarND-Advanced-Lane-Lines/README.md

 ![][6_hist_peak]

+## Sliding window for lande detection

-Applying sliding window method in order find lanes and estimate the quadratic lines, curvature and offset.
-As expected, straight lines should have very large curvature, while turns should have considerable lower curvature
+Once the initialization has started, the algorithm applies a sliding window method in order find lanes and estimate the quadratic lines, curvature and offset.
+As expected, straight lines should have very large curvature, while turns should have considerable lower curvature.

+Once two windows have been estimated, a short polynmial is estimated to evaulate the next window X location.

 | Straight lanes | Curved #1 | Curved #2 |
 | :-----: | :-------------------: | :---------------------: |
 | ![][6_lanes_fit_straight_lines1] | ![][6_lanes_fit_test2] |![][6_lanes_fit_test6] |

-,
+### Next frame

+* initialization - The following frame initialization occurs around the previous base of the two lines
+* Window width is set by the previous fit - 2 standard deviation of the detected lane pixels with respect to the line width.
+This is done in order to avoid additional image artifcats that would insert outliers to the line fit (that would have been dealt with RANSAC line estimation, if required)

+![][varying_windows]

+### Line averaging

+A buffer or the 7 recent line fits is saved.
+Given a new fit, outliers are removed (mean, std) and then a weighted

+### Bad lines

+* Lines for which the end of the line is an outlier with respect to 7 last line ends, causes an initialization of the line localization process

+* non found lines were not dealt with